A 'why not cloud?' approach essential for government CIOs

 However, these IT budget figures reflect a strong regional variation.
 For example, 27% of the SLR government CIOs surveyed in the Europe, the Middle East and Africa (EMEA) region indicate their IT budgets are declining, whereas only 9% of the SLR government CIOs in North America report the same.
 Similarly, the issue of declining budgets appears to be particularly acute in all tiers in the Asia/Pacific region.

-A technology-centred pattern is reflected by the No. 1 and No. 2 positions that infrastructure and data centre technology holds among government and private sector CIOs, respectively, as their top technology priorities in 2015.
+A technology-centred pattern is reflected by the No. 1 and No. 2 positions that infrastructure and data center technology holds among government and private sector CIOs, respectively, as their top technology priorities in 2015.

-However, with vendors capturing more of the public-sector cloud market, it is highly probable that government IT organisations will slowly reduce their role as infrastructure providers and data centre operators.
+However, with vendors capturing more of the public-sector cloud market, it is highly probable that government IT organisations will slowly reduce their role as infrastructure providers and data center operators.
 Instead, they will serve as a broker of those foundational services and orient IT capabilities from ‘legacy first’ to ‘digital first’ by inserting a ‘Why not cloud?’ step into all planning.

 "By shifting the management and provisioning of infrastructure to centralised government shared-service entities or to viable commercial vendors, government CIOs can lead by example and update IT management techniques to adopt the design-for-change mindset that is essential in the digital age," says Howard.